 - A tax break on national insurance contributions.
 500,000 people will no longer have to pay this tax.
 Those who still have to pay will save around £85 a year.

-- Allowing business and mortgage customers to not have to pay back the capital on their loans for a period of 3 months, meaning they will only be paying the interest on their loans.
+- Business and mortgage customers do not have to pay back the capital on their loans for a period of 3 months, meaning they will only be paying the interest on their loans

 - HSBC, Barclays, Santander and Natwest announce a number of supportive measures for its customers